Miffy and Friends

-Miffy and Friends (Nijntje en haar vriendjes) is a stop-motion animated television series, based on the Miffy book series by Dutch artist Dick Bruna.
-The series was produced by Big Tent Entertainment and Mercis BV in association with Palm Multimedia.
+Miffy and Friends (Nijntje en haar vriendjes) is a Dutch stop-motion animated television series, based on the Miffy book series by Dutch artist Dick Bruna.
+The series was co-produced by Mercis Media and Palm Plus Multimedia.
+The series was originally broadcast from 2003 until 2005 on KRO in the Netherlands.

-Miffy and Friends was originally broadcast from 2003 until 2007 on KRO in the Netherlands and on CITV in the UK.
-In the US, it aired on Noggin.
-Noggin created original "interactive game" shorts to air between segments of Miffy and Friends.

 Plot

 The show focuses on the life of a young rabbit Miffy.
 The show is presented in a storybook style, with narration by Canadian actress/singer Cyd Vandenberg explaining the actions of non-speaking Miffy and her friends.